Key Strategies For Event Staff Scheduling

 Making new friends with total strangers – even if only for a few hours, bumping into an old school friend in the queue for the porta-loo, hiding from an ex in the queue for the bar, (NB – not all human experiences need to take place queues, but for a Brit, most of them do).
 It is a connection that leads to an unforgettable experience.

-It has always been the people behind the scenes that make the events work, invisibly making the magic happen.
+The true magic of events has always been created by the people behind the scenes, working quietly to bring everything together.
 It is the event profs, the unseen unsung heroes of festivals, conferences, exhibitions, meetings, parties, sports events and more.

 Staffing an event can be complex, time-consuming, stressful and chaotic!
 All events require carefully managed and scheduled staff in order to run smoothly.